 IDENTIFICATION DIVISION.
 PROGRAM-ID.
 SAMPLE2.
 ENVIRONMENT DIVISION.
 INPUT-OUTPUT SECTION.
 FILE-CONTROL.
 SELECT IN-EMPLOYEE-FILE ASSIGN TO DISK ORGANIZATION IS LINE SEQUENTIAL.
 SELECT OUT-SALARY-FILE ASSIGN TO DISK ORGANIZATION IS LINE SEQUENTIAL.

-File name is saved as SAMPLE2.COB as written on the code.
+The file name is saved as SAMPLE2.COB as written on the code.

 It tells what type of file organization are you using.
-There are 4 types namely LINE SEQUENTIAL, RECORD SEQUENTIAL, RELATIVE and INDEXED.
+There are 4 types namely LINE SEQUENTIAL, RECORD SEQUENTIAL, RELATIVE, and INDEXED.
 I’ll define these 4 just so you know: